Jess Fink

+Jess Fink is an American comic book creator.

+Early life and education

+In high school, Jess Fink began reading comics and then manga.
+She cites Molly Kiely and Art Spiegelman as influences.

+In 2003, Fink received her degree in Illustrating & Cartooning from the School of Visual Arts in New York City.
+During her studies, she was taught by Tom Hart, who assisted her with editing We Can Fix It.

+Career

-Jess Fink is an American comic book creator known for her webcomic turned graphic novel Chester 5000 XYV and graphic novel We Can Fix It, both published by Top Shelf Comics.
+She created the webcomic turned graphic novel Chester 5000 XYV and graphic novel We Can Fix It, both published by Top Shelf Comics.
 Her work has appeared in North American Review among other publications.
 Fink's erotic comic book work has been featured at the Museum of Sex in New York City and on the Oh Joy Sex Toy web comic and book.
-Her work is known for being autobiographical in nature or featuring erotic scenes.
+Her is autobiographical in nature and features erotic scenes.
 For example, she described her work, We Can Fix It as "an autobiographical memoir... with a time machine" and has described her work Chester 5000 XYV as "an erotic, robotic, Victorian romance."

+Awards and recognition

 Chester 5000 XYV is part of the Library of Congress's Webcomics Web Archive.

-Biography

-In high school, Jess Fink began reading comics and then manga.
-She cites Molly Kiely and Art Spiegelman as influences.

-In 2003, Fink received her degree in Illustrating & Cartooning from the School of Visual Arts in New York City.
-During her studies, she was taught by Tom Hart, who assisted her with editing We Can Fix It.
+Personal life

-She currently lives in Troy, NY and sells jewelry through an online store named Hey Chickadee!
+She currently lives in Troy, New York and sells jewelry through an online store named Hey Chickadee!
 She has used Kickstarter to fund projects and has a Patreon.